 The opening ceremonies air through the same broadcasters carrying the opening matches in your country.
 The Mexico ceremony airs before Mexico vs South Africa on June 11.
 The Canada ceremony airs before Canada vs Bosnia and Herzegovina on June 12.
 The Los Angeles ceremony airs before USA vs Paraguay, also on June 12.

 Coverage in the United States runs on FOX (English) and Telemundo (Spanish), with streaming on Peacock for Spanish-language matches and Fox One for English-language coverage.
 The United Kingdom carries the ceremonies free on BBC and ITV.
 Australia streams free on SBS On Demand.
 Canada airs the ceremonies through CTV, TSN and Bell Media properties.
 Mexico carries the shows on Televisa and TV Azteca.
-Full broadcaster details for every country are available here.
+Full broadcaster details for every country are available on our homepage.

 FAQ About World Cup 2026 Opening Ceremony Performers